Part I ~ 8 Days in Florida with Family

 The grounds of the hotel were reminiscent of a far grander time.
 We imagined how it must have looked with military personnel responsible for weed, insect, and scary critter mitigation.
 None of that appears to be a priority now, and vines grow willy-nilly (as tropical vines are prone to do).
 Unpruned trees drop broken branches that not surprisingly makes for good birding habitat.
 No complaints here.
 That afternoon of birding produced several new life birds for all of us.
 As is typical of our adventures, we’d made it into an exhausting day and retired early for our departure to Bocas del Toro the following morning.

-The Uber shuttle to the local airport was a mere 10 minutes, and we arrived with time to spare.
+The Uber shuttle ride to the domestic airport was a mere 10 minutes, and we arrived with time to spare.
 Right across the street is a canal, and we figured to give it a look.
-Right there on the bank of the canal were a couple new Sandpipers and a Crocodile.
-A moment later, a Ringed Kingfisher flew right up and, unlike their “belted” cousins in Oregon, this bird just posed as if waiting for a tip.
+Right there on the bank of the canal were a couple Sandpipers and a Crocodile.
+A moment later, a Ringed Kingfisher flew right up and, unlike their “belted” cousins in Oregon, that bird just posed as if waiting for a tip.

 The flight was packed, with mostly a youthful, adventurous crowd searching for the perfect wave.
 I learned from my seat mate that the break in Bocas is highly prized due to its shape and the duration of the ride.
 To get there requires marine shuttles that feeds the local economy.
 While waiting for our bags, a local busker livened up the party with his guitar and had everyone in the baggage area singing the Bob Marley classic, “One Love, One Love, Let’s get together and be all right.”
 There are no American banks in Panama, but US currency is de rigueur.
 By the time the drug dog had sniffed the padded surf boards outside, his tip jar was green.